Jake2206/UltrasoundSimulation/README.md

 ## 12.Bugs in your code and in any system you used
 No observed bugs in our code.

-1. The syringe and probe are difficult to grab sometimes.
-May need to make the collider larger.

 ## 13.Asset sources